Memorable | One of the Best

 Roadfood restaurants come in all shapes and sizes.
 The Fishermen’s Grill falls on the smaller scale of the spectrum.
 Located off the tourist trail, The Fishermen’s Grill is actually inland on one of Portland’ main drags.
 It’s so tiny that you might miss it.
 In fact, we did and had to turn around.
 As we approached, we observed a picnic table in front of the building.
-Entering the small storefront there are a couple of tables.
 No wait service here, you approach the counter, view the menu board, which also lists the daily specials and recite your order to the counterman or woman.

 We had considered ordering the seafood chowder but we were told it is made to order and that there would be a 25 minute wait.
 Unfortunately, we had a while to get to our final destination, so we decided upon their ready made, home-made clam chowder.
 In addition, we decided to share a “Seafood Combo 3”, which is essentially a combo of three fried seafood items.
 We chose Whole Belly Clams, Haddock and Clam Cakes.
 The combo comes with fresh cut fries and homemade slaw.
 At first we were concerned that the order may not be large enough to share.
 When our meal arrived, our fear quickly subsided.